Sunday, June 30, 2024

 Harry Potter also seems a bit silly to include, and yet, Steve Donoghue, in one of his many videos, makes the point that of all the YA literature currently in print, Harry Potter is the only one that's certain to survive into the next century.
 So it's also a modern classic, of sorts.

-So, for the purposes of this list, I'm going to be generous about 20th Century classics.
+So, for the purposes of this list, I'm going to be generous about the definition of 20th Century classics.

 Anything published after the year 2000, however, is out.
 2000 is the cut-off.